- Arbitration Services

 Forms, Fees and Calculations

 Although the fee structure of the PAC varies depending on the type of case and in specific instances on the amount in controversy, it is always competitive, simple and transparent.
 Parties pay an administration fee that is scaled according to the amount of the claim/counterclaim with respect to cases conducted according to the arbitration rules of the PAC or that have been submitted or referred to PAC for arbitration.
 Cases in which an arbiter are appointed are also subject to a flat appointment fee.
-Our “Schedule of Fees” is in the process of being finalized and published on this page along with a Fees Calculator for your reference.

 Model Clause/Model Agreement